A pedagogical introduction to the determinant

 The first three points above correspond to the three elementary row operations.

-Proof.
-In this case, we can perform a sequence of elementary row operations (excluding multiplying a row by $c = 0$) that result in a row consisting of only zeros.
-The result then follows by property (2).
+In this case, we can perform a sequence of elementary row operations (excluding multiplying a row by

 Indeed, by performing elimination to reduce the matrix into either the identity or a matrix with at least one row of zeros, we can unambiguously define a determinant function (note that we have not yet proven that such a function is unique).
 The code below does just that, proving the existence of a determinant function.
 For now, we refer to this as the canonical determinant.